jomoflash/jomoflash/README.md

 #### __DevOps | Cloud | Application Integration__ 👨‍💻

 DevOps and Integration engineer with expertise in leading-edge technologies like Kubernetes, OpenShift and IBM Cloud Pak for Integration.
-Excels in developing and automating diverse services using various development and cloud-native tools with extensive experience as a Cloud Infrastructure and Software Engineer, Fluent in establishing resilient and scalable infrastructures with a special focus on implementing distributed systems.
+Excels in developing and automating diverse services using various development and cloud-native tools with extensive experience as a Cloud Infrastructure and Software Engineer, Fluent in establishing resilient and scalable infrastructures with a special focus on distributed systems.

 <div align="center">
   <a href="mailto:hi@jomoflash.com">